Facebook Ad Tools in Sprout

-As a Facebook Preferred Marketing Developer (PMD), Sprout offers easy access to Facebook Boost and Unpublished Page Posts features within Sprout.
-Both features help businesses who are looking to amplify their existing Sprout engagement efforts via Facebook Ads.
+Sprout offers easy access to Facebook Boost and Unpublished Post features.
+Both help businesses looking to amplify their existing Sprout engagement efforts via Facebook Ads.

-Boosted or Promoted Posts appear in Facebook News Feed and show up higher so that the audience for the post has a better chance of seeing the content, potentially expanding the reach, visibility, and overall engagement for that message.
-If you want to promote a sent message, we'll send you to the post directly on Facebook.com where you can choose to Boost the post.
+Boosted or Promoted Posts appear in the Facebook News Feed and show up higher so that the audience for that post has a better chance of seeing the content, potentially expanding the reach, visibility, and overall engagement.
+If you want to promote a sent message, we'll send you to the post directly on Facebook natively, where you can boost the post.

-2. Once you've clicked on a sent message to boost it, you will be redirected to Facebook's application to Boost Post.
+2. Once you've elected to boost the post, you will be redirected to Facebook natively to complete the action.

-Note: You must have Advertiser Admin rights (or higher) for the associated Facebook page in order to Boost a Post.
-Any Boost or advertising related analytics will exist within the Facebook Ad Console.
+Note: You must have Advertiser Admin rights (or higher) for the associated Facebook page in order to boost a post.

 Creating Unpublished Page Posts

-After creating an Unpublished post within Sprout Social, you can use the Facebook Power Editor to create an ad and target detailed demographic information and ensure that they are only seen by that audience and not distributed to just anyone who Likes their page.
-Facebook Advertiser admins or higher on your team can manage the post using the Power Editor within Facebook.com.
+After creating an Unpublished post within Sprout Social, use the Facebook Power Editor to create an ad with target-detailed demographic information to ensure it's seen by that specific audience segment and not distributed to every Company Page fan.

 Note: Unpublished Posts are meant for advanced users looking to push content and posts directly to Facebook for paid ad management.